---

 ## Test events{% #test-events %}

-Alerts from your Synthetic test monitors appear in the **Events** tab under **Test Runs**.
+Alerts from your Synthetic test monitors appear on the timeline in the **Activity** tab, where you can review alert triggers, recoveries, and test modifications alongside the global uptime graph.
 To search for alerts from Synthetic tests in the Events Explorer, navigate to [**Events** > **Explorer**](https://app.datadoghq.com/event/explorer) and enter `@evt.type:synthetics_alert` in the search query.
 For more information, see [Using Synthetic Test Monitors](https://docs.datadoghq.com/monitors/types/synthetic_monitoring.md).

 ## Further reading{% #further-reading %}